faboo8/ontology-matching/README.md

 Note that using the data from GloVe with gensim requires additional conversion of the data with:

-`python -m gensim.scripts.glove2word2vec --input [GloVe text file] --output glove_conv.txt'
+`python -m gensim.scripts.glove2word2vec --input [GloVe text file] --output glove_conv.txt`

 ## Dependencies